1695 Bruntsfield Links - The First Clubmistress

 By the middle of the 19th century, there were at least a dozen clubs playing Bruntsfield Links.
 These included the Bruntsfield Allied (1856) and Edinburgh Thistle (1875), who used both the Golf House Tavern and the Golf Tavern as their clubhouses.
 Crowding was a serious issue and as a result of pressure from residents and golfers, Edinburgh City Council opened Braid Hills golf course on 29th May 1893, laid out by Bob Ferguson and Peter McEwan.

-The Bruntsfield Links still has a summer 36-hole short-hole golf course, established soon after links golf moved to Braid Hills.
-The Bruntsfield Short Hole Golf Club transferred from the Golf House Tavern to the Golf Tavern in 1904.
-Clubs and balls can be obtained for hire from the Golf Tavern, continuing its clubhouse role.
+Bruntsfield Links now has a summer 36-hole short-hole golf course, established sometime before 1890.
+Golf here is free to play.
+Clubs and balls can be hired from the Golf Tavern, continuing its clubhouse role.
 It is the longest serving, extant golf clubhouse in the world.